strongtyped/circe-extensions/README.md

 ## type Codec[A] = Encoder[A] with Decoder[A]

-CirceExt can be used as a example to for using circe-extras.
+CirceExt can be used as an example own how to using circe-extras for custom type discriminators and sealed trait enumerations.

 It provides a `deriveCodec` and `deriveEnumCodec` utility methods to generate Encoder[A] and Decoder[A] altogether